crosenbroas13/efile_tracking/README.md

 You can limit scope with `--max-pdfs`, `--max-pages`, or `--only-top-folder` to spot-check a slice of the dataset without touching the full corpus.

+The black-page check now reuses a single grayscale copy of each page to calculate whole-page, center-crop, and adaptive darkness ratios in one pass.
+Those vectorized metrics record mean luminance and contrast alongside the ratios, speeding up the probe and giving non-technical reviewers clearer evidence when a low-contrast page is genuinely dark.

 ## Project structure
 - `src/config.py`: Configuration, ignore rules, and helpers.
 - `src/app.py`: `InventoryRunner` and `InventoryResult` for IDE-friendly, programmatic runs.